Indirect Speech in Spanish Grammar

 Example:

-Indirect speech is therefore introduced by a reporting verb such as decirsay, afirmarconfirm, contartell, exclamarexclaim, explicarexplain, preguntarask …
+The most common reporting verbs are decirsay, afirmarconfirm, contartell, exclamarexclaim, explicarexplain, preguntarask …

 Example: